virenbajaj/Simple-Resume/README.md

 # Simple-Resume

+## Author: Viren Bajaj

-A TeX template for a simple black and white resume that satisfies style guidlines for technical resumes, with ample of whitespace.
+A TeX template for a good lookiing simple black and white resume that satisfies style guidlines for technical resumes, with ample of whitespace.